microsoft/edc-showcase/README.md

   + ??? a database for each hub to contain object data

 ## Data seeding

 - the hubs get their "additional data object" data seeded.
 - additional data objects are again JWEs signed with the Verifier's private key.
 Each data property is a claim, complex properties should just be JSON strings

 ## Verification process

 The following sequence has to be performed during reception of every request:

+A ...
+Consumer, B ...
+Provider

-1. A presents JWT to B (in message header, e.g. in the `_securityToken_` field of a IDS messages)
+1. A presents JWT to B (in message header, i.e. in the `_securityToken_` field of a IDS messages)
 1. B resolves the DID URL from the VC received from A
 1. B resolves A's DID Document from ION and from it retrieves A's public key and A's Hub URL
 1. B verifies A's VC using A's public key (from the DID Document)
 1. B obtains object data from A's Hub:
     - B sends query to A's hub together with its public key
     - A decrypts hub data object and re-encrypts with B's public key
     - B receives and decrypts A's hub data object
 1. B obtains the Verifier's DID document from ION (Verifier's DID URL must be contained in the hub data object)
 1. B uses Verifier's public key to verify A's object data